MrRage867/HttpLoad/README.md

 This is a script for testing YOU OWN WEBSITES by putting a very large load onto it.

+**NOTICE** If you are running this on linux, you should run "ulimit -n 999999" to prevent the script from crashing whilest using a high amount of threads.

 ## Install
 ```
 git clone https://github.com/MrRage867/HttpLoad.git